-After listening to the person, tell him or her that you’ll need some time to check your budget and assess your finances.
+After listening to the person, tell them that you'll need some time to check your budget and assess your finances.
 Give it around one to three days—this is enough time for you to think of a good response and for the person to figure out other ways to obtain money.

 It's much easier to say no if you know your financial priorities—like saving up for your child's education or a home or car purchase—than if you aren't sure about the things that matter to you.

 Keep your own finances your priority—and be firm about it.
 After all, you can't help others financially if you can't even sort out your own finances.